teivah/majorana/README.md

 ## MVM-3

-MVM-3 keeps the same microarchitecture than MVM-2 with 4 stages and L1I.
+MVM-3 keeps the same microarchitecture as MVM-2 with 4 stages and L1I.
 Yet, this version implements [pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining).

 In a nutshell, pipelining allows keeping every stage as busy as possible.
 For example, as soon as the fetch unit has fetched an instruction, it will not wait for the instruction to be decoded, executed and written.
 It will fetch another instruction straight away during the next cycle(s).